 Respect things, materials and production effort.

-Those who act in the spirit of Zero Waste value the things they have and try to use them for as long as possible.
-You buy second hand more often and respect both the object and its material, as well as the effort that was necessary to make it.
-This attitude helps immensely to reduce waste in everyday life.
+Those who act in the spirit of zero waste value the things they have and try to use them for as long as possible.
+They buy second-hand more often and respect both the object and its material, as well as the effort that was necessary to produce it.
+This attitude helps tremendously to reduce waste in everyday life.

 Notice: Not all rules have to make sense to you.
-Just decide for yourself which aspects are valuable for your personal development and your project.
+Simply decide for yourself which aspects are valuable for your personal development and your project.

 The pyramid of sustainable consumption

-Both the color choice and the structure of the sustainable consumption pyramid, should remind you of Maslow's pyramid of needs.
-The Zero Waste lifestyle has used its effective style to illustrate, how to make an environmentally friendly consumption decision.
+Both the choice of colors and the structure of the pyramid of sustainable consumption should remind you of Maslow's pyramid of needs.
+The Zero Waste lifestyle has used its effective style to illustrate this, how to make an environmentally friendly consumption decision.